seg-alterum/seg-alterum.github.io/README.md

     <li>Savini Welihinda, 300351565</li>
 </ul>
 Product Name : Alterum <br>
-Product Description: A virtual reality headset that fully immerses you into the world by tricking your brain into thinking you're there. </p>
+Product Description: An advanced technological headset that connects with the users brain, immersing the user in a virtual world seamlessly indistinguishable from the physical world using brain computer interface (BCI) technology, which allow the user to have control over the virtual world using thoughs. </p>